First-Order-RoboCup-SSL/Utama-Core/rsoccer_simulator/README.md

     color : str, optional
         The color of the line.
 Default is "RED".
 See width : float, optional
         The radius of the point.
-Default is 0.05.
+Default is 1.
+Cannot be less than 1.

 #### Draw Line